Namibia Adventure 2027

 Enjoy your last night in Namibia at The Elegant Guesthouse.

 Please note, Copper & Co.
 Distillery, makers of Desolate Gin, are not booking into 2027.
-We will make every effort to get a Private Gin Tasting, along with a Chef’s prepared meal, on Friday, June 11th, 2027.
+A Private Gin Tasting, along with Private Dinner during the Tasting is included for on Friday, June 11th, 2027.

 Day 14